257th Rifle Division (November 1941 formation): Battle of Velikiye Luki

 As a result, army commander Kuzma Galitsky decided to send the 249th Estonian Rifle Division into action to break the stalemate, while the 257th was ordered to capture strongpoints on the outskirts of the city that flanked the advancing forces.
 The offensive resumed in earnest on 18 December, with the 257th continuing its relatively successful advance, but the Estonian divisions made almost no progress and German reports indicated the defection of Estonian troops.
 Galitsky ordered the 47th Mechanized Brigade of the 2nd Mechanized Corps into action, with the 257th attacking from the north and the 47th from the south to split the German garrison in half.
 The assault began on 25 December, and by 30 December the 257th had captured the northern half of the city center, while the 47th made steady progress made possible by the defenders' lack of anti-tank guns.
 The infantrymen and tankers were separated by only four quarters of the city by the evening of 30 December.
 The following day brought the fiercest street fighting of the battle and by 1 January 1943 the majority of the city had been cleared of resistance.
 The 257th and 47th linked up, splitting the garrison between the area of the railway station and the old fortress.

 Realizing the ineffectiveness of national divisions, Galitsky continued the offensive with the 257th and the 47th.
 In the following days, the 257th and 47th mopped up the remaining German resistance, finishing with the capture of the citadel on 16 January.
+By the end of the fighting, at 18:00 on 16 January, the division had a total strength of 3,344 men, with 1,570 in its three rifle regiments.
+The division received 5,020 replacements, overwhelmingly for its infantry, between 27 November and 10 January.

+After the liberation of Velikiye Luki, the division was withdrawn to the second echelon of the army on 17 January, where it remained until 9 February.
+Between 10 and 12 February the division fought in the area of Gorovatka, 10 kilometers northwest of Velikiye Luki.
+During the three days of fighting, the 257th lost 465 killed and 811 wounded.
+This reduced the division to 2,008 men by 18 February when it was holding defensive positions.
 In March, Major General Mikhail Ozimin became division commander.
-For the "skill and courage" demonstrated by its personnel during the battle, the division was reorganized as the 91st Guards Rifle Division on 18 April 1943.
+For the "skill and courage" demonstrated by its personnel during the Battle of Velikiye Luki, the division was reorganized as the 91st Guards Rifle Division on 18 April 1943.